-Vertiv may not be held liable for the environmental impact resulting from the failure to comply with the guidelines set out in this section, or to use the waste battery recycling system offered by Vertiv.
+Vertiv can not be held responsible for the environmental impact resulting from the non- compliance with the guidelines set out in this section or from the use waste battery recycling system offered by Vertiv.

-8.3 Cleaning UPS
+8.3.
+Cleaning UPS

 To ensure free airflow inside the UPS: Clean the UPS periodically, especially the ventilation holes.
 If necessary, clean the UPS with a vacuum cleaner.
 Confirm that the ventilation holes are unobstructed.